Our Charitable Status

-OCMS is governed by a Board of Trustees as required by law.
-Our trustees are drawn from across the world to reflect our Global activities and concerns and a list of our trustees can be found below.
-Trustees have overall control of a charity and are responsible for making sure it is doing what it was set up to do.
+OCMS is governed by a Board of Trustees who are drawn from across the world to reflect our global activities and concerns.
 Our Senior Management Team and Executive Director are accountable to the Board of Trustees.

 Grace is a community development consultant and professor.
 She has taught at the University of Southern California, Azusa Pacific University, and Fuller Theological Seminary, as well as institutions in Philippines, Indonesia and Kenya, with a focus on community and transformational development, particularly in urban settings.
 She has lived and worked in many countries, thus gaining a global perspective on the important role of church in society.
 This experience and training have been important reasons for her desire to see women and men at OCMS gain a deeper understanding of the complexities of ministry globally, and to better prepare them to participate in God’s desire to see communities thrive and flourish.
 It has been her honor to serve as a Trustee of OCMS and as chair of the OCMS USA Board.